 Where do BTI students get accepted to college?

-Colleges where our first graduating class has been accepted:
+Colleges where our graduates have been accepted:

 University of California